 - Conservation stories

-- Recent assignments have included “Crabbers Sing the Blues: A Losing Season for Blue Crab” and a feature on the fate of the prairie dog.
+- Stories have included “Crabbers Sing the Blues: A Losing Season for Blue Crab” and a feature on the fate of the prairie dog.
 These pieces must be informed by good science and reflect a balanced approach.
-Include quotes from experts at TPW, reliable research universities or elsewhere.
+Include quotes from experts at TPWD, reliable research universities or elsewhere.